limo1996/SAT-Solver/python_wrapper/README.md

 - per test file output will be stored depending on what is done in ``bsub_script.sh``...
 - you can download the tar-ball that contains the measurements with the command that was printed in the last line of the output (<there_will_be_a_command_here> from above)

+# Experiments
+For our final experiments we created another set of python classes.
+Each experiment is represented by a class in: [experiments/](experiments/).

+- **DpllScaling**: strong scaling experiment with different solver configurations on euler.
+    - use ``python dpll_scaling.py --rerun`` to rerun the experiment on euler
+    - once that is done copy the measurements tar into the experiments/ folder
+    - then run ``python dpll_scaling.py --process`` to load unpack the tar file and load the measurements into a json file that is then stored locally.
+    - then run ``python dpll_scaling.py`` to plot the data (plots are in [../report/figures/](../report/figures/))
+    - you can also directly plot the results that we have stored in the repository without rerunning on euler
+- **DPLL vs CDCL** dpll vs. cdcl measurements to be run on a local machine